romeorizzi/TALight/README.md

 In the first case you will enjoy a direct interaction with the server through the terminal (this can be enough or anyhow play helpful to find out about the service and the protocol of the interaction).
 In the second case you connect your local solution program or bot `sum_mysolution.py` to the server to check out how your method you have therein encoded performs.
 Clearly the file `sum_mysolution.py` must have the correct permissions in order to be executed on your local system.
-In other words the file must be an excutable, but otherwise any programming language could have been used to produced it.
+In other words the file must be an executable, but otherwise any programming language could have been used to produced it.
 If you want to observe the interaction between your bot and the server you can issue:

 ```bash